Synagogue: Reform Judaism

+Conservative Judaism

+The Conservative/Masorti movement, which arose in the late 19th century, had its own changes to the synagogue.
+While most authorities were uncomfortable with the inclusion of organs in the synagogue. they found merit in the removal of gender separation and other Reform movement alterations.

 Synagogue as community center

 Synagogues often take on a broader role in modern Jewish communities and may include additional facilities such as a catering hall, kosher kitchen, religious school, library, day care center and a smaller chapel for daily services.

 Synagogue offshoots

-Since many Orthodox and some non-Orthodox Jews prefer to collect a minyan (a quorum of ten men) rather than pray alone, they commonly assemble at pre-arranged times in offices, living rooms, or other spaces when these are more convenient than formal synagogue buildings.
+Since many Orthodox and some non-Orthodox Jews prefer to collect a minyan (a quorum of ten adults) rather than pray alone, they commonly assemble at pre-arranged times in offices, living rooms, or other spaces when these are more convenient than formal synagogue buildings.
 A room or building that is used this way can become a dedicated small synagogue or prayer room.
 Among Ashkenazi Jews they are traditionally called shtiebel (שטיבל, pl. shtiebelekh or shtiebels, Yiddish for "little house"), and are found in Orthodox communities worldwide.

 Another type of communal prayer group, favored by some contemporary Jews, is the chavurah (חבורה, pl. chavurot, חבורות), or prayer fellowship.
 These groups meet at a regular place and time, either in a private home or in a synagogue or other institutional space.
 In antiquity, the Pharisees lived near each other in chavurot and dined together to ensure that none of the food was unfit for consumption.